 Let’s not get ahead of ourselves.
 Most investors these days adopt the 11 sectors defined by both the Global Industry Classification Standard which was created by Standard and Poor’s and Morgan Stanley Capital International and by the Industry Classification Benchmark which is maintained by FTSE Russel.

-To see the detail of how the Global Industry Classification Standard divides sectors into sub-sectors and industries, check here.
+Here is an explanation of how the Global Industry Classification Standard divides sectors into sub-sectors and industries.

 The 11 sectors in approximately descending order of size are: